 We are aware of several sources of information that provide data on actual, expected, or required returns on various types of higher-risk investments at different stages of development and/or with a variety of risk profiles:

 Each of the above-referenced sources characterizes relevant investments in a variety of manners.
-For example, the Pepperdine 2017 Private Capital Markets Report provides required rates of return for 32 different types of investments, including those that are backed by VC firms and angel investors.
+For example, the Pepperdine Private Capital Markets Report provides required rates of return for a variety of different types of investments, including those that are backed by VC firms and angel investors.
 As explained earlier, we believe that the risk associated with early-stage IP may, in some instances, be similar to the risks of these types of investments.
 Therefore, it may be appropriate to use the returns on these types of investments found in the Pepperdine report as a discount rate for valuing early-stage IP.

 As another example, in their paper titled “A Method for Valuing High-Risk, Long-Term Investments: The ‘Venture Capital Method,’” the authors identify discount rates used by VC firms based on the stage of investment of the company.
 These stages include seed financing, startup financing, first-stage financing, second-stage financing, and bridge financing.
 For each stage, the authors describe the purpose of the financing and the characteristics of the company.
 If the valuation analyst can characterize the risk of the early-stage IP using the same, or similar, stages and related descriptions provided by the authors, he or she may be able to use the related discount rates to apply to the early-stage IP valuation.